-Candidates for the MS degree in speech, language, and auditory pathology may select from the major emphasis areas of speech-language pathology and communication sciences.
+Candidates for the MS degree in communication sciences and disorders may select from the major emphasis areas of speech-language pathology and communication sciences.

 The speech-language pathology emphasis area is a professional program designed to prepare students for immediate placement in public school and other clinical positions.
 Persons completing this program of study must meet all academic and clinical requirements for certification by the American Speech-Language-Hearing Association, licensure in North Carolina as well as in most other states, and graduate certification by the North Carolina State Department of Public Instruction.